riccardocorradi/Trading-Room-Workshop/README.md

-## Trading Room Workshop City University of Hong Kong
+## Trading Room Workshop @ _City University of Hong Kong_

 In this repository you may find
 - a few of the algorithmic trading scripts I (Riccardo) coded and implemented myself for the individual competitions during the course
 - the code and presentation of the group project that Me and four other students worked on.
-Special thanks go to Elijah Clark (for helping in the design of the strategy logic) and Daniel Perez Domouso (for coding shoulder to shoulder with me in the lab)
+Special thanks go to **Elijah Clark** (for helping in the design of the strategy logic) and **Daniel Perez Domouso** (for coding shoulder to shoulder with me in the lab)

 # Network programming for algorithmic L/S Equity Trading